The Benefits of Moving and a Good Night’s Sleep

 Movement and sleep are two very opposite, but equally important, aspects of wellness.
 They affect us physically, mentally, and emotionally, so it’s crucial to make sure you have the right balance of both in your life.

 Our bodies are naturally designed to move, so if we aren’t engaging in some type of movement each day, then we’re not allowing our body to thrive the way it was meant to.
-Movement can help increase strength, flexibility, and stamina, it will help boost your immune system, help fight many chronic diseases, it can improve sleep, and can even release hormones that will help you feel better emotionally!
+Movement can help increase strength, flexibility, and stamina, help boost your immune system, help fight many chronic diseases, improve sleep, and even release hormones that will help you feel better emotionally.

-The great thing about adding movement to your day is that it doesn’t necessarily mean spending hours at the gym – but if that’s how you choose to partake in movement, well that’s great!
-For the rest of us, movement can be as simple as a 10-minute walk while taking a break at work; it could be doing yoga or gentle stretching, taking the stairs instead of the elevator, swimming, biking, or whatever it is that's FUN to you.
-The key thing is movement shouldn’t be stressful; in fact, it should be quite the opposite!
-So choose a physical activity that you can find joy in and GET MOVING!
+The great thing about adding movement to your day is that it doesn’t necessarily mean spending hours in the gym – however if that’s how you choose to get your body moving, that’s great too.
+Movement can be as simple as a 10-minute walk during a break at work, doing yoga or gentle stretching, taking the stairs instead of the elevator, swimming, or biking.
+Movement shouldn’t be stressful; in fact, it should be the opposite.
+Choose a physical activity that you find joy in and get moving.